Strawberry-Computer/vibe-compiler/bootstrap/vibec.md

 - Start with shebang: #!/usr/bin/env node
 - Import fs.promises, path, https, and child_process.execSync
 - Define parseArgs to parse CLI args (e.g., --stacks=core, --dry-run) and env vars (e.g., VIBEC_API_KEY), with defaults like stacks: ['core'], apiUrl 'https://openrouter.ai/api/v1', apiModel 'anthropic/claude-3.7-sonnet', testCmd null
-- Take --start and --end args to specify a range of stages to process.
-Make sure to convert to numbers before comparing to stage numbers.
+- Include --start and --end args to allow users to specify a range of stages to process (e.g., --start=1 --end=2).
+Convert to numbers before comparing to stage numbers.
+These are user-facing for running specific stages and also used by bootstrap.js.
 - API model should be `anthropic/claude-3.7-sonnet` by default (pay attention to exact spelling)
 - LLM URL to query should be `${apiUrl}/chat/completions`.
 Do not use `new URL` to combine the URL.
 - Use native ES5 fetch API to send POST requests to LLM API